hawthorne-ben/vertex/firmware/neopixel/README.md

 ## Power Notes

-**Current setup (USB power only)**:
-- Works great for testing
+**Production setup (Battery + Boost Converter)**:
+- 3.7V LiPo battery powers ESP32 via BAT pin
+- Boost converter (3.7V→5V) powers NeoPixels at 5V
+- EN pin can be tied to VIN (always on) or GPIO 27 (software controlled)
+- Recommended: Adafruit MiniBoost 5V @ 1A or similar

+**Testing with USB power**:
-- NeoPixels get 5V from USB pin
+- Can temporarily power NeoPixels from USB 5V pin during development
-- Battery connected to JST will power ESP32 but NOT NeoPixels

-**For battery operation**:
-- Need 3.7V → 5V boost converter (e.g., Adafruit PowerBoost 500)
-- Wire LiPo → boost converter → NeoPixel 5V pin
-- See main project docs for battery calculations
+- Not suitable for production (no battery operation)
+- Use boost converter for final assembly

 ## Power Draw